flybywiresim/docs/docs/fbw-a32nx/settings.md

 ==}

-The first time you start the aircraft after this feature has been included and also everytime you enable Error Reporting you will see a confirmation dialog where you need to click on `Yes`.
+The first time you start the aircraft after this feature has been included and also every time you enable Error Reporting, you will see a confirmation dialog where you need to click on `Yes`.

 ![Consent Dialog for Error Reporting](assets/settings/error-reporting-consent.png "Consent Dialog for Error Reporting")